-Customer due diligence, aka CDD, plays a crucial part in ensuring compliance with Anti-Money Laundering rules.
+Customer due diligence (CDD) or asiakkaan tunteminen in Finnish plays a crucial part in ensuring compliance with Anti-Money Laundering rules.
 Furthermore, it protects companies from doing business with illegitimate entities.

-This article focuses on the three customer due diligence measures that obliged entities in Belgium must apply under AML/CFT rules.
+This article focuses on the three customer due diligence measures that obliged entities in Finland must apply under AML/CFT rules.

 |What is customer due diligence?|